nextcloud/documentation/developer_manual/general/codingguidelines.rst

 * Unit tests
 * HTML should be HTML5 compliant
 * Check these `database performance tips <http://mailman.owncloud.org/pipermail/devel/2014-June/000262.html>`_
-* Software should work.
-Only put features into master when they are complete.
-It's better to not have a feature instead of having one that works poorly.
-* Regularly reset your installation to see how the first-run experience is like.
-And improve it.
 * When you ``git pull``, always ``git pull --rebase`` to avoid generating extra commits like: *merged master into master*
-* We need a signed contributor agreement from you to commit into the core repository (apps don't need that).
-All the information is in our `Contributor agreement FAQ <http://owncloud.org/about/contributor-agreement>`_.

 User interface
 --------------